How to Prep and Cook Fresh Artichokes Perfectly Every Time

 - Remove a few rows of your artichoke's outer leaves, which are inedible.
 Then rinse the artichokes under running cold water and then pat them dry.
 Remove any stray leaves from the stem, if needed.

 - With either a knife or a kitchen shears, carefully cut the sharp tips from the leaves, and then cut about an inch off the top of the artichoke.

 - Use half of a lemon to rub on the exposed parts of the artichoke to prevent it from oxidizing and turning brown.

 - Cut the stem, leaving about an inch, and then peel the outer skin since it can taste bitter.
 Make sure to rub lemon on the bottom of the stem, too.

 - Clean the artichokes by running them under cold water, making sure to clean between the leaves.
-Then put them in a bowl with cold water and lemon juice until ready to steam.
+Then submerge them in a bowl with cold water and lemon juice or vinegar until ready to steam.

 How to Cook Artichokes

-Most artichokes have to be steamed or boiled before cooking so they can get soft and tender.
-Set a steamer basket over a pot of boiling water and add artichokes to the basket stem side down.
+That being said, most artichokes have to be steamed or boiled before cooking so they can get soft and tender.
+To do so, set a steamer basket over a pot of boiling water and add artichokes to the basket stem side down.
 If you want to take the flavor up a notch, add herbs, lemon, and garlic to the boiling water.
 Cover the pot and reduce the water to a simmer while the artichokes steam for 30 to 45 minutes.
-If you can easily stick a knife in the center of the artichoke, it’s ready.
+If you can easily stick a knife in the center of the artichoke, it's ready.

 Now that you know how to pick, clean, and cook artichokes, you can impress your friends and family at the next get-together!